tsjuusmei/functional-programming/README.md

 * Where is the most support for electric car charging in parking spaces?

-* How expensive is the parking garage?
+* How expensive is the parking space?